How to manage your business telephony, IT, and hardware during an office move?

 When planning your office move, you must contact all your providers to clarify issues related to your telecom and IT systems.
 It is a period of highly intensive communication with many parties that can be exhausting and time-consuming.
 So you realize it would be more efficient to have one partner offering solutions for your business phone system, IT system, and Internet lines.
 That way, you will communicate with one company that will support you in all the different phases of the relocation – from audit/ planning to move/installation and after installation.

 Discover Mixvoip – all your business IT, internet, and telephony in one place!

 Planning the logistics

-Audit your current office furniture and determine if in your new office space, you will need more pieces of furniture.
-Consider special-items furniture and expensive equipment that require specific packaging and transportation boxes.
-Think ahead if you need your IT or Telecom providers to support you in disassembling any complex hardware or installation systems.
+Audit your current office furniture and determine if you will need more furniture in your new office space.
+Consider special furniture and expensive equipment requiring specific packaging and transportation boxes.
+Think ahead if you need your IT or Telecom providers to support you in disassembling complex hardware or installation systems.

 Design your new office with a detailed floor plan outlining your desk blocks, communal areas, and meeting rooms.
 Identify the security needs for your new office.
 Create a detailed plan of the stationary and equipment for the new place and check if the technical infrastructure matches your communications and IT needs.